benweier/connect-session-firebase/README.md

 ## Options

-  - `database` A pre-initialized Firebase Database app instance.
+  - `database` A pre-initialized Firebase Database app instance or Firebase configuration object.
-  - `sessions` (optional) A Firebase Database reference for session storage.
+  - `sessions` (optional) A string to the Firebase reference for session storage. (defaults to "sessions")
   - `reapInterval` (optional) how often expired sessions should be cleaned up (defaults to 21600000) (6 hours in milliseconds)

 ## Usage